prisma/prisma1/docs/04-Reference/05-Functions/05-Resolvers.md

 }
 ```

 `loadWeather ` is invoked _after_ a `User` node was created and is defined as a _webhook_.
-It receives as input the requested `TemnperatureUnit` (as this is the only argument for the `weather` field on the `Query` type) and returns a new type called `Weather`.
+It receives as input the requested `TemperatureUnit` (as this is the only argument for the `weather` field on the `Query` type) and returns a new type called `Weather`.

 ### Properties

-Each function that's specified in the project configuration file needs to have the `type` and `handler` properties.
+Each function that's specified in the service configuration file needs to have the `type` and `handler` properties.

 For resolver functions, you additionally need to specify the `schema ` property which points to a file containing your extension of the `Query` or `Mutation` type as well as any additional types that you're defining for this operation.